Muu79/Encode-Club-Solidity-Team-12/week-2/README.md

 This project uses npm to install dependencies. `npm install`

+Wait for it to install, then use `npx hardhat compile`

 It also requires you to have a local .env file placed into the source directory with the following format (this can also be found in the .env.example file)

 ```.env